Wat is aangeboren CMV?

 In 90% of babies with congenital CMV disease, there are no or mild symptoms.
 But 1 in 8 children do develop symptoms, sometimes at birth, sometimes later.
 Examples:

 Most children have a normal life expectancy.
-Only children with severe symptoms live shorter lives.
+Only children with severe symptoms have a shorter lifespan.

 -

-The virus can reach the unborn child through the placenta.
+The virus can reach the unborn child via the placenta.

-- If the mother is infected in the first three months of pregnancy, there is about a 30% chance that the baby will also be infected.
+· If the mother becomes infected during the first three months of pregnancy, there is approximately a 30% chance that the baby will also be infected.

-- With infection in the last three months, this rises to about 70%.
+· If infected in the last three months, this rises to approximately 70%.

 -